slatedocs/slate/source/index.md

 --------- | ------- | -----------
-per_page | 25 | A positive Integer that specifies the number of records per page, max is 100. page | 1 | A positive Integer that specifies the page you want.
+per_page | 25 | A positive Integer that specifies the number of records per page, max is 100. page | 1 | A positive Integer that specifies the page you want. offset | 0 | A positive Integer that specifies the number of records after which you want your results to start.

 # Stories